anair-it/lifecycle-jira-webhook/chart/README.md

 [Sonatype Nexus Lifecycle](https://www.sonatype.com/products/open-source-security-dependency-management?topnav=true) is an SCA product.
 Currently Nexus Lifecycle cannot push violation events to __Jira cloud__ through a builtin plugin or software.
 This is a middleware component that can listen to Lifecycle violation events and create Jira cloud tickets

 ## Introduction

-This chart deploys a middleware component that integrates Sonatype lifecycle with Jira
+- This chart deploys a middleware component that integrates Sonatype lifecycle with Jira
+- Helm chart is hosted in [Artifact Hub](https://artifacthub.io/packages/helm/lifecycle-jira-integration/lifecycle-jira-integration)

 ## Prerequisites
 - Kubernetes 1.4+